antabord1806/push_swap/README.md

 - `pa`, `pb`: Move the top element from one stack to the other.
 - `ra`, `rb`, `rr`: Rotate all elements upwards.
 - `rra`, `rrb`, `rrr`: Rotate all elements downwards.

+## How it works

+`make`

+- The program receives the numbers as command-line arguments.
+`./push_swap 9 1 6 4 2`

+- It runs the sorting algorithm and prints the sequence of operations performed to sort the list.
+`./push_swap 9 1 6 4 2
+pb
+pb
+sa
+rra
+pa
+pa
+ra
+pa`

+## My approach

+In order to complete this project one must get to know th concept of algoritm complexity;

 ## Main challenge